-Discuss the concept of sustainability and how recycling supports sustainability.
+Discuss the key information presented by student teams.
+Point out that when we buy products made from or packaged in recycled materials, we are "closing the recycling loop."
 If you prepared student certificates, distribute them along with the take-home handout.
 Tell students they can help teach their families about recycling.